Techgethr/audioanalyzer/README.md

 ## Requirements
 - Node.js >= 16
 - OpenAI account and API Key with access to Whisper and GPT
+- Or Mistral account and API Key to use Voxtral to analyze the audio instead of OpenAI.

 ## AWS Lambda Usage with S3